EtoileScintillante/discord-bot-cpp/README.md

     cd discord-bot-cpp
     ```

-2. Build DPP Library (optional)

-    The DPP library is included in this repo, but it's prebuilt on a MacBook with an M1 chip.
-   If you're using a different system, you may need to build the DPP library from source or install it another way.
-   See https://dpp.dev/md_docpages_01_installing.html for more info.

-4. Build and Run the Bot
+2. Build and Run the Bot

     ```bash
     mkdir build